 Wow, Bonus Bets Banned.
 If you’ve been flying below the radar the last few days then you might not realise the big event that is occurring in the online betting world.

-As of March 2019, the Australian Government has made the ruling that the advertising of bonus bets or any other type of betting mechanism related to bonus activity is to be banned.
+The Australian Government has made the ruling that the advertising of bonus bets or any other type of betting mechanism related to bonus activity is to be banned.

 Every online betting agency has their set of market tools which they use to entice new punters.